Helping Someone with Bipolar Disorder

 Aside from offering emotional support, the best way to help your loved one with bipolar disorder is by encouraging and supporting treatment.
 Often, that can be more of a challenge than it sounds.
 Since people with bipolar disorder tend to lack insight into their condition, it's not always easy to get them to a doctor.
 When your loved one is manic, they feel great and don't realize there's a problem.
 When your loved one is depressed, they may recognize something's wrong, but often lack the energy to seek help.

-If your loved one won’t acknowledge the possibility of bipolar disorder, don’t argue about it.
+If your loved one won't acknowledge the possibility of bipolar disorder, don't argue about it.
 The idea may be frightening to them, so be sensitive.
-Suggest a routine medical checkup instead, or a doctor’s visit for a specific symptom, such as insomnia, irritability, or fatigue (you can privately call ahead to tell the doctor of your concerns about bipolar disorder).
+Suggest a routine medical checkup instead, or a doctor's visit for a specific symptom, such as insomnia, irritability, or fatigue—then privately call ahead to tell the doctor of your concerns about bipolar disorder.

 Things you can say that might help: